yasuf/moondream-ruby/README.md

 # Moondream

-A Ruby gem for interacting with Moondream.
+A Ruby gem for interacting with the Moondream API.

 ## Installation